QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

   ...     ...       ...
   ======= ========= =========

-* **TP_INTERFACE_POS** are the (x,y,z) coordinates (in m) of the position of a particular transition piece point in the substructure.
+* **TP_INTERFACE_POS_X** are the (x,y,z) coordinates (in m) of the position of a particular transition piece point in the substructure (transition piece number X, where _X can be omitted for all keywords if there is just a single transition piece, e.g. X=0).
 It can for example be the point where the substructure is connected to the tower base.
 For floating substructures it is defined in (x,y,z) [m] from the MSL = (0,0,0).
   For bottom fixed substructures, it is defined from the seabed.
 Note that the inertia and hydrodynamic reference points (**REF_COG_POS** and **REF_HYDRO_POS**) are always constrained to this point (see :ref:`StrDef_LPFT`).
 There can be several transition piece points.
 Further points are then defined by additional keywords where an underscore and a number is added to the keyword (e.g. **TP_INTERFACE_POS_2**).
 This allows the user to define additional inertia and hydrodynamic reference points (see :ref:`StrDef_LPFT`).
 All transition piece points have to be constrained to a least one joint of the substructure via the **SUBCONSTRAINTS** table.
   The structure of the table is: